Build a real-time dashboard

 You’re now authenticated to your Workspace from the CLI, and your auth details are saved in a .tinyb file in the current working directory.

-Your User Admin Token has full read/write privileges for your Workspace.
+Your user admin Token has full read/write privileges for your Workspace.
 Don't share it or publish it in your application.
-You can find more detailed info about Tinybird Tokens in the Tokens docs.
+You can find more detailed info about Static Tokens in the Tokens docs.

 Ensure that the .tinyb file and the .venv folder are not publicly exposed by creating a .gitignore file and adding it: